singhaayush5/aidinity/README.md

 Welcome to Aidinity!

 Aidinity is an innovative online platform that combines the power of fundraising campaigns for medical needs with a safe space for anonymous expressions about mental health.
-It aims empower individuals facing medical challenges and provide a supportive community for sharing personal struggles and experiences.
+It aims to empower individuals facing medical challenges and provide a supportive community for sharing personal struggles and experiences.

 ***NOTE** : All transactions in the currently deployed environment are test transactions.
 So, you won't be charged for them.*